Yura52/teaching/2018_hse_python_seminars/seminar_7_with_class_set_dict/notes.md

 _Example_: if you have a `list` and want to search for some value just once, don't convert it to `set`, because creating a `set` also takes time.
-Remember: searching in a `list` is one simple loop, but creating a set is also a loop over the same list (and the loop is less simple, actually).
+Remember: searching in a `list` is one simple loop, but creating a set is a loop over the same list (and the loop is not that simple, actually).
 Let's measure time taking creating `set` into account:
 ```python
 >>> size = 10000000
 >>> a = list(range(size))